Joint Tenancy and Tenants in Common: Everything you need to know

-Whether you are buying your first home with a partner, or you have inherited a property after a lost one has passed away, it is important to understand how joint ownership of a property works.
+Whether you are buying your first home with a partner, or you have inherited a property after a loved one has passed away, it is important to understand how joint ownership of a property works, and what your joint ownership options are.

 Our Property Conveyancing Solicitors have put together this comprehensive guide to help you understand what you need to know.